Western Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Western Michigan has combined with its opponents to put up more than 68 points in four of 10 games this season.
+- Western Michigan and its opponents have combined to score more than 66 points in four of 10 games this season.

-- The two teams combine to average 64.7 points per game, 3.3 less than the total in this contest.
+- Tuesday's total is 1.3 points higher than the combined 64.7 PPG average of the two teams.

-- These two squads combine to allow 58.2 points per game, 9.8 fewer than this contest's over/under.
+- These two squads combine to surrender 58.2 points per game, 7.8 fewer than this contest's over/under.

 Western Michigan Stats and Trends